Data Story

 Sectors: K–12 Postsecondary

 Dual credit programs allow high school students to enroll in college classes and earn credit toward high school graduation and a college degree.
-By exposing participants to college coursework, dual credit programs ease the transition to college, particularly for traditionally underrepresented students.
-These programs aim to increase the rate of college-going and successful college attainment for all participants.
+By exposing participants to college-level coursework, dual credit programs ease the transition to college, particularly for traditionally underrepresented students.
+These programs aim to increase the rate of college matriculation and college degree attainment for all participants.

 This data story illustrates the dual credit journey of Hawaiʻi public schools.